RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Questions & Use Cases.md

 # Domain 4 - Cloud Applications Security Questions and Use Caess

-1. Dynamic testing of software is perhaps most useful for _______________.
+### Question # 1.
+Dynamic testing of software is perhaps most useful for _______________.
 			A. Simulating negative test cases
 			B. Finding errors in the source code
 			C. Determining the effect of social engineering
 			D. Penetration tests
 			Answer: A
 			Running the software and allowing users to operate it is a great form of dynamic testing, which simulates both known good and known bad inputs.